The path to published: My workback plan

 March manuscript work:

-Send revised manuscript to line/copy editor (early March)
+Send revised manuscript to line/copy editor (by end of month)

 Pre-orders launch: